pikatchu/closedsource/book/0026-family_dinner.md

 “You don’t understand.”

-Her mother’s jaw tightened.
+Her mother’s expression remained firm.
 “I understand perfectly.”

 Jasmina clenched her fists, but there was nothing left to say.